And the Rockets' Dead Glare: Plot summary

 Lewis (Clark Johnson) and Crosetti investigate the execution-style shooting death of a Chinese college student.
-A friend in his dormitory (Bai Ling) says the victim was a student leader at the Tiananmen Square protest and had been hunted ever since.
-The detectives go to Washington, D.C. to talk to the Chinese embassy about the murder, but they deny any knowledge of the incident.
-Secret Service agent Gruszynski (Ed Lauter) confronts Lewis and Crosetti and tells them not to waste the embassy's time, but agrees to give the detectives a tour of Washington before they go.
-Crosetti is excited to see the landmarks but Lewis, who believes the Secret Service agent knows who committed the murder, remains confrontational with Gruszynski.
+A friend in his dormitory (Bai Ling) says the victim was a student leader at the 1989 Tiananmen Square protest and had been hunted ever since.
+The detectives go to Washington, D.C. to talk to staff at the Chinese embassy about the murder, but they deny any knowledge of the incident.
+Secret Service agent Gruszynski (Ed Lauter) confronts Lewis and Crosetti and tells them not to waste the embassy's time but agrees to give the detectives a tour of Washington before they go.
+Crosetti is excited to see the landmarks but Lewis, who believes Gruszynski knows who committed the murder, remains confrontational.
 When Gruszynski still refuses to help, Crosetti and a frustrated Lewis leave Washington.

 Felton (Daniel Baldwin) and Howard (Melissa Leo) prepare to testify in the murder trial of "Pony" Johnson (Geoffrey C. Ewing).
 State prosecutor Danvers (Željko Ivanek) tells an anxious Howard that the case depends entirely on her testimony.
 Felton, who in contrast to Howard is very relaxed, claims Howard is in love with Danvers, which she vehemently denies.
-Howard testifies, but nervously fumbles facts and allows defense attorney Darin Russom (Michael Willis) to create reasonable doubt to the jury.
+Howard testifies but nervously fumbles facts and allows defense attorney Darin Russom (Michael Willis) to create reasonable doubt to the jury.
 After receiving reassurance from Danvers, however, Howard is recalled and performs much better, seriously damaging Russom's case.
 Johnson is found guilty of murder and Danvers offers to buy Howard dinner, which she accepts much to Felton's amusement.